paitiewfrance/paitiewfrance.github.io/tour-languedoc-midi-pyrenee/tour-aveyron-albi.md

 Next.we will go visit the picturesque village of Lagrasse, at the heart of the Corbières,  listed as one of the most beautifull in France.
 Be sure to have packed your camera as vhe village and it's abbey are a great location for taling some fine pictures!.
 Start by taking a stroll inside the naroow streets of the medieval village, discover the 14th century covered market with stone pillars where artists and craftmen are pleased to show their work, the old stone medieval houses, it's Gothic church listed as a Historic Monument and wander the craft shop and boutiques along the streets.

  Around the town, admire the remain of the ramparts, the beautifull old humpback bridge crossing the Orbieu river, a nice spot for take some memorable pictures of the village.
-Then, cross the Orbieu river and visit the Sainte-Marie d'Orbieu Abbey, one of the largest benedictine Abbey in southern France.
-Bult in 8th century by Emperor Charlemagne,
+Then, cross the Orbieu river and visit the 8th century Sainte-Marie d'Orbieu Abbey, classified as Historical Monument since 1923, is one of the largest benedictine Abbey in southern France.

+Stroll around the abbey, feel the peace and serenity of the place.
+ Wander the Gothic style church built over the foundations of a Carolingian Basilic and enjoy it's outstanding acoustics.
+ Une tour clocher monumentale, construite avant 1537 et terminée par un couronnement octogonal, s'élève 42 mètres

 Next, we will drive back to Carcassonne for our second night.